google/playground-elements/README.md

 <img src="./images/example.png">

-Import the components you need.
+To do this, first import just the components you need.
 The main `playground-elements` import loads all Playground elements, but when making a custom layout it's a good idea to only load the sub-components you're actually using.
 This will make your JavaScript bundle smaller.

 ```html
 <script type="module">